Aswin110/local-library/README.md

 if no match found for the author then a not found page is returned.

-The list of books associated with the author is implemented in the template as below.
+The list of books associated with the author is implemented in the template.

+## Book instance details

+First use BookInstance.findById() to get the bookinstance.

+if no match found for the bookinstance then a not found page is returned.

+The bookinstance is implemented in the template bookinstance_detail.jade.